Chen-Yiyang/nus-cheatsheets/README.md

 ### ST3236
-- Cheatsheet: A 2-page cheatsheet for Final
+- Cheatsheet: A short summary sheet for Final.

 -----